nverma42/Chatbot/Pipeline.md

 # Datasets used for Mental Health Chatbot.

 A. data/Mental_Health_FAQ.csv for informational response
-B. <https://huggingface.co/datasets/bdotloh/empathetic-dialogues-contexts> to build emotion classifier
-C. Build a conversation graph by selecting some conversations.
+B. Build a conversation graph by selecting some conversations.
 There is a lot in this dataset and we may need to curate this data.

 <https://huggingface.co/datasets/Amod/mental_health_counseling_conversations> for mapping conversations appropriate to an emotion.